ssb-ngi-pointer/go-metafeed-archived/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

+:warning: **This repo was moved to https://github.com/ssbc/go-metafeed.** This archival will remain in this GitHub org `ssb-ngi-pointer` to demonstrate the outcome of the work done by the SSB NGI Pointer team during 2020 and 2021.
+The SSB NGI Pointer team is no longer active because we completed our grant project.

 # go-metafeeds

 This [Go](https://golang.org) module implements the [bendy butt specification](https://github.com/ssb-ngi-pointer/bendy-butt-spec/) to encode and verify feed entries in that format and offers utility functions for creating and verifiying signed content entries as required by the [meta feed spec](https://github.com/ssb-ngi-pointer/ssb-meta-feed-spec).